zhangbsn-gt/developer.gov.sg/collections/_products/categories/devops/ship-hats/training-concepts.md

 ---
 title: Training Concepts
 layout: layout-page-sidenav
-description: insert desecription.
+single_level_nav: true
+_data: single-level-nav
+redirect_from: /singapore-government-tech-stack/toolchain/training/training-concepts
 ---

 ### DevOps Concepts

-New to DevOps and looking to get started on [SHIP-HATS](../overview)?
+New to DevOps and looking to get started on [SHIP-HATS](../overview){:target="_blank"}?
 Here are some resources for you.

 ### Concepts